JEM Students Earn Accolades from 2021 South East Journalism Conference

 “What does a season look like?
 Who are the guests?
 What are the topics we wanted to cover?”
 Crawford said.
 “You have to have a team of people to support all the legs of the organization.
 I thought it was a good … Read more “UT Alumni Launch ‘Men of the Hour’ Podcast”

 New CCI Faculty, Staff for 2021

-The College of Communication and Information has added two faculty and two staff members to the team in addition to one faculty member adding a new role.
+CCI welcomes two faculty and two staff members to the college.
+In addition, a current faculty member is adding a new role.

 There are many new faces in the CCI directory since the beginning of the school year; the college welcomed seven faculty and staff members before the fall semester.

 Joy Doan (Assistant Professor of Practice, School of Information Sciences) joined the faculty on Jan.
 1 and previously served as head of the Marta & Austin Weeks Music Library at the University of Miami; a lecturer in the Department of Library and Information Sciences at the University of … Read more “New CCI Faculty, Staff for 2021”